Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 Terzaghi's Bearing Capacity Factor Expressions

-Terzaghi's original Ngamma was obtained graphically and is not expressed in a single closed-form equation.
-The Meyerhof (1963) approximation is widely used.
-Note: Terzaghi used Nc = 5.7 for phi = 0; the more accurate Prandtl value is 5.14 (pi + 2), used by Meyerhof, Hansen, and Vesic.
+Terzaghi used Nc = 5.7 for φ = 0; the more accurate Prandtl value is 5.14 (π + 2), used by Meyerhof, Hansen, and Vesic.
+Note: Terzaghi's original Nγ was obtained graphically; the Meyerhof (1963) approximation is widely used.

 $$c^* = \tfrac{2}{3}c; \qquad \phi^* = \arctan\!\left(\tfrac{2}{3}\tan\phi\right)$$

-For loose sands and soft clays where local shear governs: replace c with c* and phi with phi* in all Terzaghi equations, then look up Nc*, Nq*, Ngamma* from tables at phi*.
-Criterion: local shear occurs when Dr = 35 to 67% (sand) or SPT N = 10 to 30.
+For loose sands and soft clays where local shear governs: replace c with c* and φ with φ* in all Terzaghi equations, then look up Nc*, Nq*, Nγ* from tables at φ*.
+Criterion: local shear occurs when Dr = 35–67% (sand) or SPT N = 10–30.

 57.341.570.07Soft clay